Instructional DesignSixth form students in maroon sweatshirts collaborate on instructional design project using laptops in modern study space.

 Once the materials are developed, they move on to the Implementation phase.
 This is when the instructional materials are delivered to the learners.
 This phase includes the facilitation of the learning experience, whether it be through classroom instruction, online courses, or other methods.

-Finally, the Evaluation phase assesses the effectiveness of the instructional materials and the learning outcomes.
+Finally, the Evaluation phase assesses the effectiveness of the instructional materials and the student achievement.
 Feedback from learners and other stakeholders is gathered to make any necessary revisions or improvements.

 While the ADDIE Model was originally designed to be a sequential process, modern approaches to instructional design allow for simultaneous management of each phase.
 This flexibility enables a more iterative and efficient process, allowing for adjustments and improvements throughout the entire instructional design journey.